 In addition, it should be noted that the EMEP & UNFCCC emissions are reported every year for all historical years.
 However, because of the time needed for processing and developing consistent time-series the CAMS-REG data are not annually updated and the official reported data to be used are frozen at a certain moment in time.
 For example, the CAMS-REG-v2 emissions dataset for 2000-2015 is based on emissions as reported in 2017, with 2015 as most recent emission year.
 However, in the following year (2018), official reported data for any year in the 2000-2015 time series may be adjusted but the CAMS-REG-v2 dataset will remain frozen.
 This means national totals in CAMS-REG-v2 may slightly differ from the latest emissions reported by countries to EMEP or UNFCCC e.g. in 2018, but are still in line with the data as reported in 2017.

-Web: C3S User Support - CAMS User Support
+Web: C3S Help and Support - CAMS Help and Support

 Powered by a free Atlassian Confluence Open Source Project License granted to ECMWF.
 Evaluate Confluence today.